 Where Do the Germanic Language Come From?

+The Germanic languages are a branch of the Indo-European languages.
 This family includes most of the languages spoken today in Europe as well as others.
 In fact, Persian, Hindi, a large number of dead Latin languages, and many of the minority languages around Europe also belong to this group.

 Have you ever wondered why there are so many words in different languages that seem similar?
 That’s because they share a common root!
 While the English is “mother”, the German is “mutter”, the Persian is “madar”, and the French is “mère”!
 This is no coincidence...

-Most linguists agree that all of these languages come from a common dialect known as (PIE) that appeared long before writing and has since disappeared, being replaced by a large number of the languages that are spoken around Europe today.
+Most linguists agree that all of these languages come from a common dialect known as Proto-Indo-European (PIE) that appeared long before writing and has since disappeared, being replaced by a large number of the languages that are spoken around Europe today.

 Some believe that PIE started in south-eastern Europe while others posit that the language originated in Anatolia, the region between eastern Turkey and Azerbaijan.

-this language was never written down, there is no physical evidence of its existence and it’s therefore very difficult to prove a large number of these hypotheses.
+However, since this language was never written down, there is no physical evidence of its existence and it’s therefore very difficult to prove a large number of these hypotheses.

 Nevertheless, some scientists have managed to determine that part of PIE’s vocabulary refers to plants and animals that are only found in the Caucasus, the border between Eastern Europe and Western Asia, which would support the second hypothesis.